 The worst business impacts would be that a utility refuses to accept production wastewater due to these variabilities, creating compliance issues that may stop production; or the utility may increase rates to make sewer disposal cost-prohibitive.
 Flow segregation helps manage variability by mitigating fluctuations that would otherwise impact treatment processes onsite or at a local utility.

-By breaking down a big, complex problem into smaller, easier to handle ones, flow segregation also improves operational efficiency.
+By breaking down a big, complex problem into smaller, easier to handle ones, flow segregation can also enhance efficiency.
 You gain more control over your wastewater treatment process and can optimize it for each step in your production.
 This also helps reduce risk by isolating problems to specific portions of your process and handling them separately rather than needing to shut down your entire production to fix a flow issue.

 And, in a world where water is scarce, flow segregation allows you to enable greater process water reuse.
 When the whole flow is treated together, it’s often difficult to reach reuse quality due to the physical footprint required for treatment, the energy intensity of treatment, and the mix of polluting chemicals in the wastewater.
 Flow segregation allows you to identify streams that can be utilized for reuse and implement the proper treatment required to reach those quality standards.
 By diverting streams to specific treatment applications, you implement further efficiency in your processes and increase wastewater’s potential for reuse.

-How can you implement flow segregation?
+How can you implement flow segregation to enhance efficiency?

 With all these great things said, why isn’t flow segregation a more widely utilized practice?
 It must be difficult to implement, right?